AdarshAddee/Hacktoberfest-2022-For-All/README.md

 - ⚓You can follow ME😁.

 # ❄Format of 5th line in rules
-<pre>Github username: Your Username
+<pre>// Github username: Your Username
-Aim: Your Repo aim according to your program
+// Aim: Your Repo aim according to your program
-Date: Date of Coding
+// Date: Date of Coding

 // start coding